Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

-“Is InboxDollars legit?”
+InboxDollars Review: “Is InboxDollars legit?”

-Our readers love sites that pay you to take surveys, which means we get asked question this a lot.
+Our readers love sites that pay you to take surveys, which means we get asked this question a lot.

 There are tons of legitimate paid survey sites on the Internet today.
 Each one is a little different, but they all offer the same promise — real money in return for the painless task of answering a few simple questions.
 Sounds like a good deal, right?
 The only problem is, not every paid survey site lives up to the hype.

 Keep reading to see how the InboxDollars app stacks up!

 We have high expectations for paid survey sites.
 First, we only recommend legitimate rewards sites with a history of paying and treating members fairly.
 Second, it has to be easily accessible and third, it has to be worth our readers’ time.
 Let’s see how InboxDollars stacks up: